jeannopoulos

 Adopted daughter of John Lazare Jeannopoulos and Ines (Agnes) Valda.
 Full given name Myriam, everyday Mya.
 Married Dominick Durso.
 Two children — Anthony and Aline.
 Died of breast cancer in 2002.

-Mya Durso (full given name Myriam) was the adopted daughter of John Lazare Jeannopoulos and Ines (Agnes) Valda — a fact confirmed by her sister Aline in May 2026.
-An earlier draft of this record treated her as the Tunis-born biological baby on the 1951 SS Constitution manifest; that baby is actually her sister Claudine (Eftichia).
-Mya joined the family separately by adoption.
+Myriam — Mya — was the adopted daughter of John Lazare Jeannopoulos and Ines (Agnes) Valda, a fact her sister Aline only made explicit in May 2026 after an earlier draft of this record had mistaken her for the Tunis-born biological baby on the 1951 SS Constitution manifest.
+(That baby is her sister Claudine.)
+Mya joined the family separately, by adoption.

 Per her 2002 Staten Island Advance obituary, she was born around 1950, moved with the family at age seven, and grew up in Manhattan — attending Mother Cabrini High School (Catholic girls’ school in Washington Heights) and the Katherine Gibbs School (the famed secretarial school) — before settling on Staten Island as an adult.
 She married Dominick Durso and they had two children: a son Anthony Durso and a daughter Aline Durso (named after her sister Aline Pepe).